TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-126.md

 <!--/issueDescription-->

 <br>
-The error returned indicated that the database was not found, this may occur if the database name is incorrect or does not exist on the specified server.
+The error returned indicated that the database was not found.
+This may occur if the database name is incorrect or does not exist on the specified server.
 <br>

 ## **Recommended Steps**